gkkpch/volumio-initramfs/README.md

 Replacing the Volumio init script with the original initramfs approach from Ubuntu and Debian also means that, instead of moving just one "init" script into initramfs, the new design now inserts a basic collection of initramfs scripts.

 Though the use of init "hooks" does not really apply to Volumio, the available initramfs general functions have been used as much as possible.
 Volumio-specific functions are added to a separate script module.
 Volumio does not need all initramfs functions and therefore only uses a part of them.
-Volumio does not use hooks like the standrad initramfs does, but implements something similar (without calling it a hook).
+As mentioned, Volumio does not use hooks like the standard initramfs does, but implements something similar (without calling it a hook).

 Volumio-specific scripts are not allowed to be modified and implement function extensions.
-This ought to be done in a separate function module (script).
+This ought to be done in a separate function module (script) ```custom-functions``` by adding the modified function from ```volumio-functions``` (it willl override the standard one) or by adding a function (extension).
-An extension can either override an existing volumio function and/ or add a new volumio script function.

 An extension can be therefore be used to implement a device-specific requirement.
 Extensions are therefore board-specific and the board implementer's responsibility.
+Extensions are always a combination of an overridden volumio function and an addition.

 ## ```##TODO```:  Test whether this works properly.